FergusFettes/docker-apps/README.md

 3. specific images for other small cli tasks/environments (such as for python/javascript)

+Since I discovered GNU stow and [dotfiles][11] I have less interest in the project to create the perfect command line, but the images below will be worth attempting at some point.

 ## Audio apps

 There are already some options for using firefox or chrome inside a docker container, but I havent found one yet that has everything I want.
-Basically just going to add a puslesaudio server to the [jlesage/firefox](https://hub.docker.com/r/jlesage/firefox) image.
+Basically just going to add a puslesaudio server to the [jlesage/firefox][21] image.
 This will make it possible to have

 1. firefox in a x11 container with a pulseaudio server, so multiple people can watch youtube together and hear the audio at the same time